 Whether they’re at a playground or out in the yard, there’s always multiple ways to accomplish a task.

 Have you ever watched two children trying to throw a ball up into a fort?
 When they fail, they’ll talk to each other and try to come up with another strategy.
 This thinking and planning is great for them!

-Finding new ways to climb a play structure, using their arms different ways to throw a ball, even examining flowers and insects: All of these simple activities promote a growth mindset.
+Finding new ways to climb a play structure, using their arms different ways to throw a ball, even examining flowers and insects: These are all examples of open-ended play.
+Independent play like this allows your kids to think for themselves, and all of these simple activities promote a growth mindset.

 2. Don’t expect perfection